-Student: Date and Participants: (List parent or legal guardian, school representative, and community or agency representative) (a) Guidelines and Consequences for Behaviors The student has been recommended for expulsion for conduct as specified in correspondence and memoranda recently provided to the student and the student's parents or guardian.
-This conduct has had the effect of preventing the student from achieving the desired benefits from the educational opportunities provided.
-The student is expected to conform his conduct to the school rules for which he has been recommended for expulsion and all other established school rules.
-Further disciplinary measures, including possible future expulsions, can result from future violations of such behavioral guidelines and expectations. (b) Educational Objectives In order to graduate, the student needs to receive the credits listed in Attachment "A", subject to future modifications in graduation requirements. (c) Financial Resources and Community Programs Available The financial resources and community programs available to meet the educational and behavioral objectives identified in this plan include school resources (e.g., upon return from the recommended expulsion, counseling with the school counselor, and meetings with the school administration and teachers) and community organizations which assist young people (e.g., civic organizations, local college and university programs, and community college programs). (d) Monthly Reviews & Other During the period of the expulsion, the student shall be required to attend monthly reviews with the Principal or designee to assess the student's progress toward meeting the specified goals and objectives.
-The student shall be responsible for contacting the named school official to schedule the monthly meetings.
-(Attach separate sheet for any additional information or terms of plan).
-Dated this day of, 20, adopted by the school administrator after a conference held to assist the district in the development of the plan with the participation of a parent or legal guardian, the student, a school representative, and a representative of either a community organization with a mission of assisting young people or a representative of an agency involved in juvenile justice, and presented to the student and parent or legal guardian at the conference prior to the student being expelled in accordance with law.
-Adopted by Attachments: Attachment "A" (academic credits needed to graduate or other, if applicable)
+Student: Date and Participants: (List parent or legal guardian, school representative, and community or age representative) (a) Guidelines and Consequences for Behaviors The student has been recommended for expulsion for conduct as specified in correspondence memoranda recently provided to the student and the student's parents or guardian.
+This conduct has had effect of preventing the student from achieving the desired benefits from the educational opportuni provided.
+The student is expected to conform his conduct to the school rules for which he has be recommended for expulsion and all other established school rules.
+Further disciplinary measures, include possible future expulsions, can result from future violations of such behavioral guidelines and expectation (b) Educational Objectives In order to graduate, the student needs to receive the credits listed in Attachment "A", subject future modifications in graduation requirements. (c) Financial Resources and Community Programs Available The financial resources and community programs available to meet the educational and behavior objectives identified in this plan include school resources (e.g., upon return from the recomment expulsion, counseling with the school counselor, and meetings with the school administration and teacher and community organizations which assist young people (e.g., civic organizations, local college university programs, and community college programs). (d) Monthly Reviews & Other During the period of the expulsion, the student shall be required to attend monthly reviews with Principal or designee to assess the student's progress toward meeting the specified goals and objectives.
+Student shall be responsible for contacting the named school official to schedule the monthly meeting (Attach separate sheet for any additional information or terms of plan).
+Dated this day of, 20, adopted by the school administrator after conference held to assist the district in the development of the plan with the participation of a parent or leguardian, the student, a school representative, and a representative of either a community organization value a mission of assisting young people or a representative of an agency involved in juvenile justice, presented to the student and parent or legal guardian at the conference prior to the student being expelled accordance with law.
+Adopted by Adopted by [Administrator] Attachments: Attachment "A" (academic credits needed to graduate or other, if applicable)